You may have entitlements under an Australian military compensation or veterans’ entitlements scheme if you are:

 - Motor Vehicle Compensation Scheme

 - Defence Services Homes Scheme.

-Slater & Gordon’s Military Compensation Department is ready to take up the fight for you.
-Call our Legal Help Line on 1800 555 777.
+Slater and Gordon’s Military Compensation Department is ready to take up the fight for you.

 The federal government recently announced details of the Defence Abuse Reparation Scheme for victims of sexual and other abuse in the defence force.
-If you would like more information on what you might be entitled to, please use our online form or call us on 1800 555 777.
+If you would like more information on what you might be entitled to, please contact us online or call us.